adrybakov/magnopy/docs/source/user-guide/cli/how-to-execute.rst

                 :ref:`user-guide_cli_common-notes_arguments_keyword_without_value`
-            *   "Whether to consider a thing to be a relative thing." is a description of what this argument means and used for. lines 29-30 *   "-sv" is a short keyword of the argument.
+            *   "Whether to consider a thing to be a relative thing." is a description of what this argument means and used for. lines 31-32 *   "-sv" is a short keyword of the argument.
             *   "--spin-values" is a long keyword of the argument.
             *   "[S1 ...]" is a placeholder for the values.
 Brackets and "..." indicate
                 that this argument expects several values.
 For example, substitute "[S1 ...]" by "1 0.5 1.5" to pass three values to this argument.
-            *   "Spin values for the input thing." is a description of what this argument means and used for.
+            *   "Spin values for the input thing." is a description of what this argument means and used for. lines 33-34 *   "-om" is a short keyword of the argument.
+            *   "--optimization-mode" is a long keyword of the argument.
+            *   "{memory,speed}" is a placeholder for the values.
+Figure parenthesis indicate that one of the pre-defined values is expected.
+Use either "--optimization-mode memory" or "--optimization-mode speed".
+            *   "What kind of optimization shall be used." is a description of what this argument means and used for.
 =========== ==============================================================================